Ddd1945/vehicle-tracking-app-react-native-expo/README.md

      3. Driver's name;
      4. Contact number of the driver;
      5. Button "Call".
 Opens the application with a dialer and the already substituted driver's number;
-     6. Button "Write".
+     6. Button "Message".
 Opens the whatsapp application with a driver chat and a pre-installed message: “Good afternoon, please tell me which order number you currently have in work.”

 ▪ **Screen with settings.** Should contain only the ability to switch languages from English to Russian and vice versa.